 Khajuraho is a small town but a famous tourist attraction.
 Flooded with many hotels and restaurants offering all main international cuisines, Khajuraho welcomed us with several wonders.
 I had some of the most wonderful and beautiful moments here in Khajuraho.
 Our decision of travelling from Khajuraho to Kalinjar Fort via Pandav Falls was a wise one and saved us money and time which was very important for the trip.

 On the way, we passed through villages and farms.
-We saw life, people smiling at us and kids waving us.
+We saw life, people smiling at us, and kids waving us.
 It was all overwhelming and beautiful as well.
-This is what travelling has to offer us.
-Some memories which are never going to get away from the mind.
+This is what traveling has to offer us.
+Some memories are never going to get away from the mind.
 Travel is like a treasure.

 A Brief Introduction of Kalinjar Fort

-The fort has been a centre of interest for both Hindu and Muslims emperors.
-However, only Mughals could rule over it for long time.
+The fort has been a center of interest for both Hindu and Muslim emperors.
+However, only Mughals could rule over it for a long time.
 It was attacked by Mahmud of Ghazni in 1023.
 It is said that only Babur could capture the fort completely in 1526.
 Sher Shah Suri is also said to have died here in 1545.
 Akbar captured this fort in 1569.
 And it came under the British Raj later on.

 How to reach Kalinjar Fort from Khajuraho?

 We roamed around a lot in the fort premises.
-However, the main centre which was locked and we couldn’t get to see what was inside the fort.
+However, the main center was locked, and we couldn’t get to see what was inside the fort.
 There was a pond in the very starting of the fort and a temple in weathered condition.
 When we visited the fort, there was some construction work going on.
 The cab driver took us to a temple down there which is known as Neelkanth Temple dedicated to Shiv.